simeononsecurity/simeononsecurity.ch/content/articles/understanding-gdpr_-a-guide-for-non-eu-businesses/index.en.md

 7. **Accountability**: Organizations are accountable for their data processing activities.
 They should be able to demonstrate compliance with GDPR and have mechanisms in place to respond to data subject requests and data breaches.

-By adhering to these key principles, non-EU businesses can ensure that they are handling personal data in a lawful, ethical, and secure manner.
+By adhering to these key principles, non-EU businesses can ensure that they're handling personal data in a lawful, ethical, and secure manner.

 ### Scope and Applicability of GDPR